-PolyLearn-Moodle Fall 2018- Sum 2020 courses shells are still available for content and student assignments/grades review until the end of Winter quarter 2021.
+PolyLearn-Moodle Fall 2018- Sum 2020 courses shells are still available for content and student assignments/grades review until August 29, 2021.

 - The "Instructor of Record" will have a Course Shell in Canvas only - starting Fall 2020.

-- Many of PolyLearn-Moodle's 3rd party tools are now available within Canvas.
+- All of PolyLearn-Moodle's 3rd party tools are now available within Canvas.
 Please check the list to see which tools have been integrated into Canvas.

-- Faculty and students will access Canvas via the Portal (my.calpoly.edu) > App Center (top left) "Cal Poly Canvas" link or after Sept 9, via the Portal's > My Classes Portlet.
+- Faculty and students will access Canvas via the Portal (my.calpoly.edu) > App Center (top left) "Cal Poly Canvas" link or the Portal's > My Classes Portlet.

 - Users may prefer to use the Mobile app to access Canvas.
 Please choose "Cal Poly" as the source.